Public-safety speakers laud PTT over LTE ease of use, performance during COVID-19 pandemic

 “These things all really benefit from that broadband connection.
 So, it’s no longer an option; you have to have it,”

-Kennedy said this week during a webinar entitled “PTT over Cellular and MCPTT: Not Just Theoretical Anymore,” an archived version of which is available at the IWCE Virtual Connections portal.
+Kennedy made the statement this week during a webinar entitled “PTT over Cellular and MCPTT: Not Just Theoretical Anymore,” an archived version of which is available at the IWCE Virtual Connections portal.

 That sentiment certainly is shared by Jeffrey Marani, national senior manager for IT field communications at Global Medical Response and American Medical Response, the nation’s largest provider of ambulance services.
 AMR uses over-the-top PTT from ESChat, radio-over-IP (RoIP) gateway technology from JPS Interoperability Solutions, and connectivity from multiple LTE carriers to quickly enable interoperable communications with LMR users, he said.